eventide-project/docs/user-guide/README.md

 <div class="note custom-block">
   <p>
-    This document is not yet written
+    This section is not yet written
   </p>
 </div>